S-Gopisetty/highlevel_data_pipeline/README.md

 - Data transformation with cleaning and normalization
 - Chunked export to Parquet format
 - Uploads to Amazon S3
-- Loads into Snowflake using `COPY INTO`
+- Loads into Snowflake using `COPY INTO` and `MERGE`
 - Full logging and archival
 - Modular design integrated into Apache Airflow DAGs
-- Weekly full delete scan support
+- Weekly full delete scan support using a dedicated shadow file

 ---